 Software Tools, to a large extent, automate the tasks needed to be carried out during the ISO 26262 mandated safety lifecycle.
 However, they may also introduce errors in the form of fault-injection or non-detection of faults in the software.

-Clause 11 of Part-8 of the ISO 26262 standard comprises the tool evaluation and qualification methods.
-As per the standard, tool qualification is a two-phased process that begins with the tool evaluation where Tool Confidence Level is determined and is then followed by Tool validation.
+Clause 11 of Part-8 of the ISO 26262 standard comprises the ISO 26262 tool qualification methods.
+As per the standard, ISO 26262 tool qualification is a two-phased process that begins with the tool evaluation where Tool Confidence Level is determined and is then followed by Tool validation.

 A natural question that pops in the mind is, ‘Do all the tools require qualification for every project?’